Tom Gorzelanny

-Thomas Stephen Gorzelanny (born July 12, 1982) is a former American professional baseball pitcher who is currently the pitching coach for the minor league Amarillo Sod Poodles.
+Thomas Stephen Gorzelanny (born July 12, 1982) is an American former professional baseball pitcher who is currently the pitching coach for the minor league Hillsboro Hops.
 He played in Major League Baseball (MLB) for the Pittsburgh Pirates, Chicago Cubs, Washington Nationals, Milwaukee Brewers, Detroit Tigers and Cleveland Indians.

 Early life

-Tom Gorzelanny was born to Susan and Bob Gorzelanny in Evergreen Park, Illinois and grew up in Chicago and Oak Forest, Illinois.
+Thomas Stephen Gorzelanny was born to Susan and Bob Gorzelanny in Evergreen Park, Illinois, and grew up in Chicago and Oak Forest, Illinois.
 He graduated from Marist High School in 2000.

 Professional career

 Pittsburgh Pirates

 Gorzelanny was drafted in the 38th round of the 2000 MLB Draft by the Chicago White Sox but chose to play college baseball rather than immediately pursuing a professional career.
 He redshirted in his first year at University of Kansas and posted 3–7 record with a 5.90 earned run average as a freshman with the Kansas Jayhawks.
-Gorzelanny was ruled academically ineligible prior to his sophomore season and transferred to Triton College, a community college in Illinois.
-He was drafted from Triton in the second round (45th overall) of the 2003 MLB Draft by the Pittsburgh Pirates.
+He transferred to Triton College and was drafted in the second round (45th overall) of the 2003 MLB Draft by the Pittsburgh Pirates.

 Gorzelanny began his career in 2005 with the Double-A Altoona Curve.
 He made his Major League debut with the Pirates in September, starting against the Houston Astros and pitching 4 1/3 innings, receiving the loss.
 At the beginning of the 2006 season, he was optioned to Triple-A Indianapolis Indians.
 Gorzelanny was selected to play for the US team in the 2006 All-Star Futures Game, but was ineligible due to being called up by the Pirates.
 On June 29, 2006, the Pirates called Gorzelanny up to replace Oliver Pérez in the starting rotation.
-He made his season debut on July 1, 2006 against the Detroit Tigers.
+He made his season debut on July 1, 2006, against the Detroit Tigers.
 In 11 games, he was 2–5 with a 3.79 ERA.

 Gorzelanny earned a regular spot in the rotation in the 2007 season.
 He was one of five players in the National League that would be chosen from a final fan vote for the last spot on the NL roster for the 2007 MLB All-Star Game.
 Gorzelanny went on to compile a 14–10 season for the Pirates, leading the Pirates in wins and finishing with over 200 innings and an ERA of 3.88.